“Am I gay?”

 If you’ve been asking yourself this lately, know that many others do too, and it doesn’t mean anything is wrong with you.

-Sexuality is complex, fluid, and often messy.
+Sexuality is complex, fluid, and often messy, especially when you’re questioning your sexuality or trying to understand your sexual orientation.”
 Wondering about your orientation doesn’t mean something’s wrong with you.
 It means you’re starting to explore who you really are, and that’s powerful.

 What Does It Mean to Be Questioning Your Sexuality?